alexanderjulo/docker-lamp/README.md

     docker run -d <yourname>/lamp

 Mount your web app under `/srv/http` using docker's `-v` switch to make the container serve it up.
+Use `-p 80` to expose the container's port.

+A real world example could look like this:

+    docker run -d -p 80 -v /vagrant/app:/srv/http -name app <yourname>/lamp

+In this one docker is run in a vagrant machine and the app is in the vagrant shared folder in `app`.
+It will then be served by nginx/php-fpm in the container.
+Run `docker ps` to find out which port was assigned on the host.
+By accessing `<host>:<assigned port>` on the browser, you will be able to access your app.

 ## Modify / Fork
 If you need adjustments to configuration, rewrites or other stuff, you can fork my github repository and then build your fork by using the `docker build` command above.
 Just replace my repository with yours.